rocky-linux/kickstarts/README.md

 # As the user, setup the mock environment
 % mock -r rocky-9-x86_64 --init
 % mock -r rocky-9-x86_64 --install lorax-lmc-novirt vim-minimal pykickstart git
-# You will need to be in permissive mode temporarily
+# You may need to be in permissive mode temporarily if you have issues
 % setenforce 0
 # Enter the shell
 % mock -r rocky-9-x86_64 --shell --isolation=simple --enable-network